andre-kotze/pasteis-dc/README.md

 <pre>
 ASK PROF email:
 1. get client details into orders
 2.
 3.

 To Doo
+1. parse argument FORMAT=GEOJSON to vroom
 3. then can ask prof to get client details into orders POST via sql to create order table, then JOIN
-2. running vroom
-1.
 3. .....cost matrix from pgrouting?
+No...
 4. Store this selection in a json doc (https://github.com/VROOM-Project/vroom/blob/master/docs/API.md), compatible to VROOM.

 Start looking at